-The Royal Society for the Protection of Birds has defended its spending on press officers and fundraisers following criticism by former cricketer Sir Ian Botham.
+The Royal Society for the Protection of Birds has defended its spending on press officers and fundraisers after being criticised by former cricketer Sir Ian Botham.

 Botham is figurehead for You Forgot The Birds, a campaigning group that is calling for the RSPB to reform its conservation policies.

 In a statement issued by YFTB, Botham said the RSPB employed 34 full-time staff as press officers and 685 members of staff as fundraisers, which, he said, showed the charity’s true priority was promoting itself rather than its bird reserves.

 "No other charity is as obsessed with PR as the RSPB," he said.